 What are we calling for?

-We are now calling for the government to be honest and base UK drug policy on reality, not fear – and that means regulating drugs to reduce the risks they pose.
+We are now calling for governments to be honest and base drug policy on reality, not fear – and that means regulating drugs to reduce the risks they pose.

 Contrary to what some may think, legal regulation doesn’t mean a free-for-all, where drugs are widely available – our current laws have already achieved that.